jason-c-daniels/Jcd.Threading/EXAMPLES.md

 ```

-### TaskScheduling
+### IdleTaskScheduler
 A custom `TaskScheduler`, `IdleTaskScheduler`, and mechanisms to
 ease the use of this or other custom `TaskScheduler`s are also
 provided in this library.

-### IdleTaskScheduler

 This task scheduler maintains its own pool of threads,
 (Built atop ThreadWrapper) to provide idle-aware,